ALIENHHY/ALIENHHY.github.io/_pages/about.md

 As an undergraduate student, I am still exploring and shaping my research interests.
 I have worked on projects related to **machine learning**, **computer vision**, **federated learning** and **cryptography**, I found these areas deeply fascinating too.

-While I am still in the early stages of building a deeper understanding of these systems, I am confident in my abilities and passionate about expanding my knowledge.
+<span style="color: yellow;">While I am still in the early stages of building a deeper understanding of these systems, I am confident in my abilities and passionate about expanding my knowledge.</span>

 News
 ======